videolan/vlc/doc/standalone/buildsystem.md

 it would not do what you might expect, as `disable_auto_if` returns a new option and does not mutate the existing one.
 The returned option object is never assigned to any variable, so it is lost.

+#### Compiling with contribs

+The meson build system also supports using dependencies and binaries provided by the contrib system.

+Once the contrib has been prepared, a meson machine file will be generated in the installation prefix.
+For native linux x86_64, it will typically be found at the following location:

+    vlc/contrib/x86_64-pc-linux-gnu/share/meson/native/contrib.ini

+Then you can setup meson with this file using the following command:

+    meson setup build-meson \
+        --native-file contrib/x86_64-pc-linux-gnu/share/meson/native/contrib.ini

+When cross-compiling, both the crossfile and the contrib machine file can be supplied at the same time:

+    meson setup build-meson --cross-file win32.crossfile \
+        --cross-file contrib/x86_64-w64-mingw32/share/meson/cross/contrib.ini

 [mref_files]: https://mesonbuild.com/Reference-manual_functions.html#files
 [mref_include_directories]: https://mesonbuild.com/Reference-manual_functions.html#include_directories